junxit/us-congress-bills-111/bill.md

 # H.R.
 4825

-> To require any amounts remaining in a Member’s Representational Allowance at the end of a fiscal year to be deposited in the Treasury and used for deficit reduction or to reduce the Federal debt.
+> To direct unused appropriations for Members’ Representational Allowances to be deposited in the Treasury and used for deficit reduction or to reduce the Federal debt.

 ## § 1.
 Requiring amounts remaining in members’ representational allowances to be used for deficit reduction or to reduce the federal debt